Military history of the Mi'kmaq: Raids on Annapolis (Fort Anne)

 The Acadians and Mi'kmaq fought in the Annapolis region.
 They were victorious in the Battle of Bloody Creek.
 Acadians being deported from Annapolis Royal, Nova Scotia on the ship Pembroke rebelled against the British crew.
 After fighting off an attack by another British vessel on 9 February 1756, the Acadians took 8 British prisoners to Quebec.

 In December 1757, while cutting firewood near Fort Anne, the Mi'kmaq warriors captured John Weatherspoon and carried him away to the mouth of the Miramichi River.
 From there he was eventually sold or traded to the French and taken to Quebec, where he was held until late in 1759 and the Battle of the Plains of Abraham, when General Wolfe's forces prevailed.

 About 50 or 60 Acadians who escaped the initial deportation are reported to have made their way to the Cape Sable region (which included south western Nova Scotia).
 From there, they participated in numerous raids on Lunenburg, Nova Scotia.

 Oral history indicates that a Samuel Rogers led a massacre against a Mi'kmaq village at Rogers Point (present-day Point Prim), Digby in the autumn of 1759.
-Daniel Paul (2006) and Jon Tattrie (2013) have repeated the account as historical fact.
+Daniel N. Paul (2006) and Jon Tattrie (2013) have repeated the account as historical fact.
 Paul has described it as the "Last overt act of genocide committed by the English against Nova Scotia's Mi'kmaq".

 The story is said to have originated from someone who participated in the raid under the leadership of Samuel Rogers.
 The oral history indicates that Rogers was an active member of the famous Rogers' Rangers and of equal stature to George Scott.
 This Samuel Rogers is also said to be the same one who was later a member of the House of Assembly of Nova Scotia for Sackville (present-day Sackville, New Brunswick).

 These descriptions of Samuel Rogers leave the credibility of the story in serious doubt.
 Samuel Rogers and this expedition could not have been related to Rogers' Rangers because there were no Rogers' Rangers in Nova Scotia in the autumn of 1759.
 There were only four companies of Rogers' Rangers to ever fight in the colony and they departed on 6 June 1759 and were never in the western region of the colony.
 As well, had there been a military officer of equal stature to George Scott in the colony, certainly there would be official records that support his existence, when there is not.

 The Samuel Rogers of the oral tradition could not be the same Samuel Rogers who was later a member of the House of Assembly in 1775 (who was famous for becoming a leader in the siege of Fort Cumberland).
 This Samuel Rogers was never connected to Rogers' Rangers and he died in 1831.
 Had he lived until he was age 90, he would have only been age 18 when he reached George Scott's stature and led the charge on the village.